HomeBlog

 If a company has a strong brand but suffers from messy data or slow follow-ups, a full-service agency can feel overly complex.
 It is a solution that requires significant coordination.

 Green Hat typically functions as a managed service.
-Unlike models that build tools for the client to own internally, it acts as an ongoing partner.
-Businesses that want to build their own internal tech capabilities might find this outsourced model less aligned with long-term goals.
+Unlike models that build tools the client runs internally, it acts as an ongoing partner.
+Businesses that want to build their own internal tech capability might find this outsourced model less aligned with long-term goals.

 Best fit